faviomob/SpinningView/README.md

 app itself (no extension), "Frameworks" folder, any "*.dylib" files, "PkgInfo" file, "CodeSignature" folder.

-> ☝️ You can leave only "*.json", "*.momd", "*.car", "*.storyboardc", "*.nib" files, any images and "Info.plist".
+> You can leave only "*.json", "*.momd", "*.car", "*.storyboardc", "*.nib" files, any images and "Info.plist".

-After this total cleanup, you can include this bundle into your host application directly and load it via `WidgetView.load(resource: String)` method, or _zip_ it and upload to a remote server, where it can be accessed via _http_.
+After this total cleanup, you can include this bundle into your host application directly and load it via `WidgetView.load(resource:)` method, or _zip_ it and upload to a remote server, where it can be accessed via _http_.

 That's pretty it!
 I hope you have enjoyed this reading and I would very appreciate your feedback!